Entity Type Management¶

 |---|---|---|---|

-| Healthy | 80–100 | Component entities are running well overall with no unresolved alerts. | All component entities have no active alerts. |
+| Healthy | 80–100 | Constituent entities are running well overall, with no unresolved alerts. | All constituent entities have no active alerts. |

-| Attention | 60–79 | Component entities have anomalies requiring attention. | Some entities have warning or error level alerts. |
+| Attention | 60–79 | Constituent entities have anomalies requiring attention. | Some entities have warning or error level alerts. |

-| Critical | 0–59 | Component entities have severe anomalies, suggesting immediate action. | Core entities have fatal/critical alerts, or multiple entities are failing simultaneously. |
+| Critical | 0–59 | Constituent entities have severe anomalies, immediate action is recommended. | Core entities have fatal/critical alerts, or multiple entities are failing simultaneously. |

-| Unknown | — | Health cannot be calculated temporarily. | The system currently has no component entities, or the first calculation hasn't completed after system creation. |
+| Unknown | — | Health cannot be calculated temporarily. | The system currently has no constituent entities, or the initial calculation after system creation has not completed. |

-Default Algorithm Description¶
+Default Algorithm Explanation¶

 The default algorithm calculates based on the following three-step aggregation:

-2. Assess the Alert Impact of Individual Entities When a component entity has unresolved alerts, the platform deducts points based on the alert severity:
+When a constituent entity has unresolved alerts, the platform deducts points based on the alert severity:

 | Alert Severity | Impact on Entity |